Nisha Sharma dowry case: Background

 In 2003, Nisha Sharma was a 21-year old software engineering student.
 Munish Dalal was a 25-year-old engineer who worked as a lecturer of computer science in a local college.
 In order to arrange a suitable matrimonial alliance for Nisha, her parents, Dev Dutt and Hemlata, placed a matrimonial advertisement in a newspaper.
 This is a very common practice in India.
-Munish's widowed mother, Vidya Devi Dalal, was among those who responded to the advertisement and contact was established between the families in this way.
+Munish's mother, Vidya Devi Dalal, was among those who responded to the advertisement and contact was established between the families in this way.
 After meeting each other a few times and exchanging information, the families decided that Munish and Nisha were compatible and agreed that they be married.
 The couple was duly engaged and the wedding was scheduled to be held on 11 March 2003 in Noida, where the bride's family lived.

-Dev Dutt Sharma was the owner of a car battery manufacturing plant in Noida, and the family was affluent.
-They had purchased wedding gifts for their daughter that were typical of their society: a refrigerator, a washing machine, a microwave oven and a television set.
-They made the usual arrangements for the wedding, both sides invited their friends and relatives, and the wedding day dawned.
-However, the wedding was not destined to be held.